Main languages: Somali, Arabic, Gosha

 Minorities include ‘Bantu’ (Gosha, Shabelle, Shidle, Boni), occupational caste groups (Gaboye, Tumal, Yibir, other), Oromo and Benadiri Swahili-speakers (including Rer Hamar Amarani, Bajuni), religious minorities (Ashraf, Shekal, Christians)

-Occupying the south-central portions of the country, Hawiye (part of the Irir clan family) is probably the largest clan within Somalia, while Darood is the largest clan among all Somalis across borders.
-Since independence Hawiye have occupied important administrative positions in the bureaucracy and the top ranks of the army.
+The Hawiye (part of the Irir clan family) is an important clan within the south-central portions of Somalia, while Darood is an important clan among all Somalis across borders.
+Since independence, Hawiye people have occupied important administrative positions in the bureaucracy and the top ranks of the army.